cn205000/IT-Portfolio/VM's & Network Traffic/Creating-VMs-Within-Azure/readme.md

 ## Step 1️⃣: Create a Resource Group

+>📌 *Why?* A Resource Group helps organize and manage all the related resources for your project in one place.

 1. In the Azure Portal, navigate to **Resource Groups**.
 2. Click **Create**, enter a name, choose a region, then click **Review + Create** → **Create**.